patrick-heese/aws-medicare-hub-reliability-pillar/README.md

 ## Acknowledgments
 This project was inspired by a course from [techwithlucy](https://github.com/techwithlucy).
+The Medicare Hub static website files were taken directly from the course author's original implementation.
 The architecture diagram included here is my own version, adapted from the original course diagram.
 I designed and developed all Infrastructure-as-Code (CloudFormation) and project documentation.